-SEM_new Initialize semaphore object

-C Interface

-Syntax Void SEM_new(sem, count);

-Parameters SEM_Handle sem; / pointer to semaphore object / Int count; / initial semaphore count /

-Return Value Void

-Description SEM_new initializes the semaphore object pointed to by sem with count.
+SEM_new initializes the semaphore object pointed to by sem with count.
 The function should be used on a statically created semaphore for initialization purposes only.
 No task switch occurs when calling SEM_new.

+/ pointer to semaphore object /

+/ initial semaphore count /
-Constraints and count must be greater than or equal to 0

-Calling Context no tasks should be pending on the semaphore when SEM_new is called
+- count must be greater than or equal to 0 - no tasks should be pending on the semaphore when SEM_new is called

-See Also QUE_new
+QUE_new

+SEM_pend

-SEM_pend Wait for a semaphore C Interface Syntax status = SEM_pend(sem, timeout); Parameters SEM_Handle sem; / semaphore object handle / Uns timeout; / return after this many system clock ticks / Return Value Bool status; / TRUE if successful, FALSE if timeout / Description SEM_pend and SEM_post are for use with counting semaphores, which keep track of the number of times the semaphore has been posted.
+Wait for a semaphore

+status = SEM_pend(sem, timeout);

+SEM_Handle sem; timeout; / semaphore object handle / / return after this many system clock ticks / Return Value Bool status; / TRUE if successful, FALSE if timeout /

+SEM_pend and SEM_post are for use with counting semaphores, which keep track of the number of times the semaphore has been posted.
 This is useful, for example, if you have a group of resources that are shared between tasks.
 In contrast, SEM_pendBinary and SEM_postBinary are for use with binary semaphores, which can have only an available or unavailable state.
 The APIs for binary and counting semaphores cannot be mixed for a single semaphore.

 If the semaphore count is greater than zero (available), SEM_pend decrements the count and returns TRUE.
 If the semaphore count is zero (unavailable), SEM_pend suspends execution of the current task until SEM_post is called or the timeout expires.

 If timeout is SYS_FOREVER, a task stays suspended until SEM_post is called on this semaphore.
 If timeout is 0, SEM_pend returns immediately.
 If timeout expires (or timeout is 0) before the semaphore is available, SEM_pend returns FALSE.
 Otherwise SEM_pend returns TRUE.

 If timeout is not equal to SYS_FOREVER or 0, the task suspension time can be up to 1 system clock tick less than timeout due to granularity in system timekeeping.

 A task switch occurs when calling SEM_pend if the semaphore count is 0 and timeout is not zero.

-Constraints and Calling Context SEM_pend can be called from a TSK with any timeout value, but if called from an HWI or SWI the timeout must be 0.
-SEM_pend cannot be called from the program's main() function.
-If you need to call SEM_pend within a TSK_disable/TSK_enable block, you must use a timeout of 0.
-SEM_pend should not be called from within an IDL function.
+- SEM_pend can be called from a TSK with any timeout value, but if called from an HWI or SWI the timeout must be 0. - SEM_pend cannot be called from the program's main() function. - If you need to call SEM_pend within a TSK_disable/TSK_enable block, you must use a timeout of 0. - SEM_pend should not be called from within an IDL function.
 Doing so prevents analysis tools from gathering run-time information.

-See Also SEM_pendBinary SEM_post
+SEM_pendBinary SEM_post